 Dr. Sikivu Hutchinson is an educator, author, and filmmaker.
 Her writing credits include Godless Americana: Race and Religious Rebels and Moral Combat: Black Atheists, Gender Politics, and the Values Wars.

-Dr. Hutchinson discussed her book in an interview on the “Off-Ramp” program on KPCC Public Radio in Southern California.
-Print interviews have appeared in the SF Bay View African American newspaper, and in Religion Dispatches.
+Dr. Hutchinson discussed her book in a broadcast interview on the “Off-Ramp” program on KPCC Public Radio in Southern California.
+Print interviews have appeared in the SF Bay View African American newspaper (2016), and in Religion Dispatches (2015).

 She also wrote a blog on the 2015 anniversary for The Huffington Post.
 An article that uses her work as a point of departure into a discussion of other groups appears in a November 2015 article in The Atlantic Magazine’s City Lab.
 Her earlier writings on Jonestown include her article in Religion Dispatches (which also appeared on her blogpost) and a description of her book here.